Inspiration case: How has Rapha succeeded in creating a strong community?

 Written by Benedicte Larsen

 Rapha and Harley-Davidson.
 Two companies – each from different eras of time and industries.
 However, they still have something very special in common.
 Both companies have managed to create a club (or community) of dedicated and loyal members, who pay a relatively high annual fee to become a part of these communities.
 Creating a community with a membership-fee is an interesting and different way of thinking ’The Network Model’, which is one of the nine subscription models, we work with at Subscrybe.
 In this subscription model, the value increases as the number of members increase.
-You can compare this to LinkedIn, who also use ’The Network Model’ – it’s no fun to be on this platform, if there were no other members using it, right?
+You can compare this to LinkedIn, who also use ’The Network Model’ – it’s no fun to be on this platform, if no other members were using it, right?

 In the following article, we dive into exactly what these companies have done to create their communities, focusing on one of the latest and most hyped communities, Rapha Cycling Club.

 For a long time, Harley-Davidson has been the brand to look up to regarding creating a successful community.
 The Harley Owners Group (HOG Members) was established in 1983, where the company was threatened by the economic recession.
 As a consequence, Harley-Davidson chose to focus on their core business – their group of loyal motorcyclists, who they wanted to build a solid and long-term relationship with.
 Members pay 75 dollars for an annual membership, while others go all-in and buy a lifetime membership.
 Their community has been extremely successful with around 1 million members and has paved the way for new communities.

 The world’s biggest cycling community – Rapha Cycling Club